 Commercial soap makers usually remove the glycerol from soap and use it in other products such as moisturisers and conditioners.
 In handmade soap it is left in.
 Your body should not need moisturising after using handmade soap - be brave and try it.

-Hopi soaps contain no detergents and the glycerine is left in.
+Raroa Gully soaps contain no detergents and the glycerine is left in.
 No preservatives are added.

-Soap substitutes available from chemists can also contain a long list of ingredients that are not good for the environment and contain fragrances and preservatives.
+Soap substitutes available from chemists can also contain a long list of ingredients that are not good for skin or the environment and contain fragrances and preservatives.
 A quick google check of the ingredients in some of these products might make you think twice about using them.
 The benefit of manufactured soap substitutes over detergent based soap is they do not strip your skin as much.

 Not all soap substitutes are bad for you and the environment - check the label.

 This soap is made in a chemical reaction that is optimised at 40C.
 There are two main types of ingredients – the ones that go into making the actual soap (fats and oils) and the ones that are added after the soap-forming chemical reaction to give it added scent or texture (essential oils, rose petals, oats…).